 Almost two-thirds (64%) say they would like to see grants to fund or subsidise installation of energy efficiency measures; while about half would be in favour of interest-free or low interest loans to fund home energy efficiency measures; and/or removing VAT on energy efficiency products.

-Funded training for tradespeople to learn how to install energy efficiency measures, enabling the scaling up of new technologies such as heat pumps, complemented with support across government for bringing more Trade Apprentices into the industry.
+Support the Supply Chain - Funded training for tradespeople to learn how to install energy efficiency measures, enabling the scaling up of new technologies such as heat pumps, complemented with support across government for bringing more Trade Apprentices into the industry.

 MaPrimeRénov’ is an umbrella of grants and support run by the French government to support households with renovations regardless of whether they are owners or landlords.
 Launched in 2020, it provides a tailored file to the consumer on eligible energy efficient renovations along with linked grants.
 It has a €2bn euro budget and supported 500,000 renovations in 2021 with a target of 700,000 in 2022.
 Currently renovations are mainly limited to properties over 15 years old.